 May 23, 2017

-With more than 158 million daily users and upwards of 10 billion video views per day, Snapchat can be a great platform for generating leads, attracting customers and strengthening your brand.
+With millons of users and billions of video views per day, Snapchat can be a great platform for generating leads, attracting customers and strengthening your brand.

 Unlike Facebook or Twitter Ads, Snapchat’s advertising platform is relatively new.
 This means that as a first mover, you can access a large audience of potential customers without the costs of a crowded environment like Facebook, Google or Twitter advertising.